AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/README.md

 The next step occurs after the redirect.
 Your application must first *complete* the sign in flow by processing the code and validating the incoming request.

 First, configure the route where you will receive the response.
-This must match your application configuration on the Azure portal.
+This must match your application configuration on the Microsoft Entra admin center.

 **auth-code/index.js:**
 ```javascript